josherrickson/stata2/stata_markdown/05-regression.md

 The rule of thumb is VIF > 10 or 1/VIF (called the tolerance) < .1 suggests that the variable is involved in multicolliearity and more exploration may be needed.
 We've got a ton of multicollinearity here, so we'd need to explore more and perhaps exclude one of them.

-Multicollinearity can be an issue because the more collerated predictors are, the more likely that their combined effect will be inappropriately spread amongst them.
+Multicollinearity can be an issue because the more correlated predictors are, the more likely that their combined effect will be inappropriately spread among them.
 For a very simple example, imagine that we have the model

 ^$$^
   Y = \beta_0 + \beta_1X_1 + \beta_2X_2 + \epsilon